 Ideally, schools should have district-wide wellness policies in place that promote an asthma-friendly environment.
-However, it is important to look at both practices as well as policies, as important strategies that can work together to build a healthy school environment.
+However, it is important to look at both practices and policies as important strategies that can work together to build a healthy school environment.
 For example, a teacher who uses green cleaners and does not allow bleach wipes in his/her classroom represents a good practice, or activity.
 A school-wide policy that requires the use of green cleaners everywhere is even better.

 How to start with policy